Madd Rules in Tajweed: Complete Guide to Vowel Elongation

 Madd Rules — comprehensive coverage of all vowel elongation rules including Madd Asli (natural), Madd Fari (secondary), Munfasil and Muttasil, Laazim, Aridh lis-Sukoon and Lin, plus common mistakes and correction strategies.
 Each type has its own detailed lesson with examples, practice drills, and timing guidelines.

 What is Madd?
+Complete Definition

 Think of Madd like holding a musical note for a specific duration.
 Just as a musician must know when to hold a note for one beat versus two beats, a Quranic reciter must know when to elongate vowels for 2 counts versus 4 or 6 counts.
+However, unlike music where timing can be flexible, Madd timing is precise and must be consistent.

 Key Characteristics